Quick-Glia™ Microglia – Human iPSC-Derived Microglia (Healthy Donor)

 | Donor Sex | Female |

-| Donor Age At Sampling | 74 |
+| Donor Age at Sampling | 74 |

 | Donor Race Ethnicity | Caucasian, not Latino |

-| Patient History | See Resources section for more information. |
+| Patient History | See Resources for more information. |

 | Reprogramming Method | Episomal vector |